Come and study technology at the School of Science!

 The School of Science strives to educate high-quality experts who have the ability to solve society’s increasingly complex problems relating to energy, environment, wellbeing, and decision-making.
 Many of our M.Sc. and Ph.D. graduates are employed in leadership and expert positions in Finnish and international companies.
 In recent years many graduates have started their own research based businesses and companies.

-At the School of Science, you can specialise in e.g. computer science and engineering, international design business management, or neuroscience and neurotechnology.
+At the School of Science, you can specialize in e.g. machine learning and data mining, systems and operations research or human neuroscience and -technology.

-Through your studies at the school, you will obtain a versatile degree that is highly valued by employers.
-The school has a large number of agreements with international partner universities and completing part of the degree abroad is recommended.
+Through studies at the School, you will obtain a versatile degree that is highly valued by employers.
+The School has a large number of agreements with international partner universities and completing part of the degree abroad is recommended.
 Out of our graduates, almost half (48%) completed their master's thesis for the private sector, and over half had a permanent position when they graduated.
 Almost one fifth of the graduates continued their studies as doctoral students.

-The School of Science has over 2 600 students studying towards a Bachelor's or Master's degree and about 400 full-time doctoral students.
+The School of Science has about 2 600 students studying towards a bachelor's or master's degree and over 400 full-time doctoral students.
 The number of professors exceeds 100.
-In 2013, there were 255 Bachelor's degrees completed, 241 Master's degrees and 91 Doctoral degrees.
-In addition to the degree students, every year the school welcomes a large number of international exchange students.
+In 2014, there were 219 bachelor's degrees completed, 274 master's degrees and 69 doctoral degrees.
+In addition to the degree students, the School welcomes every year a large number of international exchange students.

 Digi Breakfast on Data

 We live in the information age in which human activities, scientific processes, transactions and new technologies create large volumes of data.